tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 sudo systemctl enable --now docker

-Day 36: **Deploy Nginx Container on Application Server**
+Day 36: **Deploy Nginx Container on Application Server** The Nautilus DevOps team is conducting application deployment tests on selected application servers.
+They require a nginx container deployment on Application Server 1.
+Complete the task with the following instructions:

+On Application Server 1 create a container named nginx_1 using the nginx image with the alpine tag.
+Ensure container is in a running state.
+Ans:
+docker pull nginx:alpine
+docker run -d -p 8080:80 --name nginx_1 nginx:alpine
+docker ps
+docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' nginx_1
+curl 172.12.0.2
 Day 37: **Copy File to Docker Container**

 Day 38: **Pull Docker Image**